 Conductivity was measured using a conductivity probe.
 The probe was calibrated with 3 separate conductivity standards of 100, 1000, and 10,000 μ S/cm.
 After the probe was calibrated, measurements of the samples conductivity were recorded and then measurements of the conductivity standards were taken again to ensure accurate readings.
-Measurements of pH were taken using the same procedure as conductivity utilizing pH standards.
+The pH of each sample was taken using a pH probe and standards following the same procedure as conductivity.